Pablo Ferrari: Biography

+Ferrari was Professor at the USP from 1978 to 2008 and was the vice Dean of the Institute of Mathematics and Statistics twice, one from 1994 to 1998 and the other from 1998 to 2002.

-Pablo Ferrari was born in 1949.
-He got a degree in mathematics from the University of Buenos Aires (UBA) in 1974 and PhD in Statistics from the University of Sao Paulo (USP) in 1982.
-Ferrari was Professor at the USP from 1978 to 2008 and a visiting professor at Rutgers, Paris, Rome, Santiago de Chile and Cambridge.
+He was a visiting professor at Rutgers, Paris, Rome, Santiago de Chile and Cambridge.
 He is a UBA Professor and Researcher of CONICET from 2009 and a member of the Group Probability of Buenos Aires.
 He received a Guggenheim Fellowship in 1999, the Consecration Award of the Academy of Exact, Physical and Natural Sciences in Buenos Aires in 2011 and was named a fellow of the International Statistical Institute in 2013.
+Also, he is a honored member of the Institute of Mathematical Statistics.